Joemol94/Web-Scraping-/README.md

 Scraping multiple results:

-In this notebook, crawling multiple pages from a main url is considered.
+In this notebook, a crawler is initialized which crawls multiple pages from a main url.